 Arenui

-The Arenui liveaboard diving boat is a traditional and magnificent Phinisi, wooden designed sailing vessel with the purpose of helping the visitors to explore the magnificent Indonesian Archipelago.
-On Arenui, you can explore the world’s number one site offering diverse marine life, including Raja Ampat, Alor Maluku, Komodo, and beyond!
-The Arenui liveaboard diving ship offers professional massage and spa treatment to our divers.
+The Arenui liveaboard diving boat is a traditional, magnificent Phinisi, a wooden sailing vessel meticulously designed to help guests explore the breathtaking Indonesian Archipelago.
+On board the Arenui, you can dive into some of the world’s most renowned underwater sites, rich with diverse marine life.
+These include Raja Ampat, Alor, Maluku, Komodo, and beyond!
+Additionally, the Arenui offers a relaxing experience with professional massage and spa treatments for divers.

-The Arenui has been designed to host a maximum of 16 passengers in 8 exceptionally spacious cabins (starting from 19 squared meters), which is perfect for individuals, couples or consider booking the whole boat as a yacht for charter with a group of friends.
+The Arenui is designed to accommodate up to 16 passengers in 8 spacious cabins (starting at 19 square meters), making it ideal for individuals, couples, or groups.
+You can even book the entire yacht for charter and experience Indonesia’s wonders with friends.

 Itinerary

-From May to October Arenui cruises the Komodo National Park area, taking in dive sites and landscapes from Bali right across to Flores and Alor, which can be dived all year round.
+From May to October, the Arenui liveaboard cruises through the Komodo National Park, exploring dive sites and stunning landscapes from Bali to Flores and Alor—which offers year-round diving opportunities.

 Deck Plans